plotzing/plotzing/README.md

 *Viewing other available commands*

-Because all commands use a common set of verbs ("set" and "show"), typing set or show within a graphing function will bring up a complete list of available commands in RStudio (e.g., typing graph_line(set  to see available set commands)
+Once again, because all commands use a common set of verbs ("set" and "show"), typing set or show within a graphing function will bring up a complete list of available commands in RStudio (e.g., typing graph_line(set  to see available set commands)

 ## **Data Cleaning Within Plotzing**